Florida's Nightly Frog Chorus

 must be layered in piles of the animals, yet the cacophony always drastically

-under-represents the number present.
-It is only the
+under-represents the number of frogs present.
+Only the

-males singing.
+males sing.
 Females are close to mute, and immature males also do

 not croak, ribbit or quonk, quonk, quonk.